juliakorea/juliakorea.github.io/latest/_sources/manual/conversion-and-promotion.txt

 matter of clever application, the most typical "clever" application being the definition of catch-all methods for numeric operations like the arithmetic operators ``+``, ``-``, ``*`` and ``/``.
-Here are some of the the catch-all method definitions given in `promotion.jl <https://github.com/JuliaLang/julia/blob/master/base/promotion.jl>`_::
+Here are some of the catch-all method definitions given in `promotion.jl <https://github.com/JuliaLang/julia/blob/master/base/promotion.jl>`_::

     +(x::Number, y::Number) = +(promote(x,y)...)